datavysta/vysta-client/examples/README.md

 The examples expect a Vysta server running at `http://localhost:8080` with:
 - Default credentials: test@datavysta.com / password
 - Database connection named "Northwinds"

+Note: The examples run on port 5173 to match Okta's configured redirect URL.

 You can modify these settings in the example files as needed.